0xDBFB7/ceramic/documents/terse.md

 ![20190528_210001_HDR](assets/20190528_210001_HDR.jpg)

-*Do not inhale dust.* Dust is highly abrasive, so ensure that axis guards are in place if available and expect dulled tooling.
+*Do not inhale dust.* There is some evidence that it will give you Alzheimer's.
+Dust is highly abrasive, so ensure that axis guards are in place if available and expect dulled tooling.

-PVA hardens by dehydration, so failed mold shots or tailings can be reconstituted with water and added to future batches.
+Uncrosslinked PVA hardens purely by dehydration, so failed mold shots or tailings can be reconstituted with water and added to future batches.

-Sinter at ~1450 C. 70% alumina requires ~10 minutes, 90%, ~30 minutes to a strength suitable for most applications.
+Sinter at >1450 C. 70% alumina requires ~10 minutes, 90%, ~30 minutes to a strength suitable for most applications.
 Do not move green after binder burnout; it has zero strength.
 Parts with volume $<5mm^3$ can be unreliably but rapidly sintered via propane torch; very frustrating, not at all recommended.

-These temperatures are difficult to achieve with conventional ceramic kilns; *Hot Surface Ignitors* for central heating and gas stoves are an excellent commodity source of SiC elements for ultra-high-temp furnaces.
-SiC and SiNi HSIs are available; SiC greatly preferred due to higher temperature resistance.
+These temperatures are difficult to achieve with conventional ceramic kilns. *Hot Surface Ignitors* for central heating and gas stoves are an excellent commodity source of SiC elements for ultra-high-temp furnaces.
+Both SiC and SiNi HSIs are available; SiC greatly preferred due to higher temperature resistance.
 SiNi HSIs also often specify an 80v DC supply for reasons unknown.

 SiC HSIs are mechanically delicate, but seem to tolerate ceramic spall and contamination.

-Use CoorsTek 271N (or Emerson 767A-372) SiC HSI ($33 CAD, Amazon) or equivalent with fiberglass wire insulation, Steatite C220 or Alumina body, nichrome wire.
+Use `CoorsTek 271N` (or `Emerson 767A-372`) SiC HSI ($33 CAD, Amazon) or equivalent with fiberglass wire insulation, Steatite C220 or Alumina body, nichrome wire.
 Beware Teflon insulation.

-Typical ratings: a chilly 980 C at 102v to a positively balmy 1705 C at 132v (@coorstek2017).
+Typical ratings: a tepid 980 C at 102v to a positively balmy 1705 C at 132v (@coorstek2017).
 Expect consistent 3.7A draw over entire temperature range.

 ![kiln](assets/kiln.png)

-Kiln built using single Amaco 28035N 9" by 4-1/2" by 2-1/2" firebrick ($15, Amazon) cut using wet tile saw; element then mounted with fire-cement (*Imperial High-Temp Stove and Furnace Cement*).
-Wait ~12 hours for cement to dry, then slowly raise temperature over course of ~30 minutes.
+Kiln built using single Amaco `28035N` 9" by 4-1/2" by 2-1/2" firebrick ($15, Amazon) cut and pocketed using a wet tile saw; the element was then mounted with fire-cement (*Imperial High-Temp Stove and Furnace Cement*).
+Let cement dry overnight, then slowly raise temperature over course of ~30 minutes.

+The alumina-foam firebrick is quite delicate, and the end-cap to which the element was mounted later broke during handling.
+Mounting with threaded rods and large washers is recommended.

 Depending on local line voltage and alumina purity, a variac may be required to raise voltage ~15% to reach a suitable sinter temperature.